 The third satellite in 2D has to be added to eliminate the receiver clock error.
 There are a number of errors in the range measurement and this is one of the largest errors that can be eliminated.
 When a receiver gets a signal it determines it's delay from the difference between the time of signal transmission and signal reception.
 This delay is determined by the receiver clock which is normally not as precise as satellite clocks.
 Even though the receiver clock is synchronized to the GNSS time frequently during it's operation, small timing errors between the receiver and GNSS clocks do occur.

 Distances from delays are calculated from the speed of light (299 792 458 m/s), so even small timing errors can cause large positioning errors (an error of 1 millisecond causes a position error of 300 km).
-However this error can be eliminated with the use of an additional satellite, because the receiver clock error is equal for each signal that was received at approximately the same time.
+However this error can be eliminated with the use ofan additional satellite, because the receiver clock error is equal for each signal that was received at approximately the same time.

-Image 4: Positioning with three satellites, possible positions with receiver clock error (red),
+Image 4: Positioning with three satellites, possible positions with receiver clock error (red), possible positions without the receiver clock error (green)

 3D concept